What future holds for Spanish Navy fighter fleet? Harrier is at sunset, no plans for F-35B

 Today the Spanish Navy has a fixed-wing fleet composed of 12 AV-8B Harrier II Plus introduced almost 35 years ago.
 In November 2014, the Ministry of Defense extended the agreement to support the Harrier program following investment approval of € 47.6 million ($ 54.1 million) between 2014 and 2024.

-Initially, the Spanish Defense Minister had evaluated a joint strategy between the Spanish Air Force and Navy which provided for the replacement of Harrier and F-18 Hornet with the F-35.
-Buying a larger package of Lightning IIs would have favored the price.
-However, Madrid has definitely opted to replace the Hornet with the Eurofighter, leaving little hope for the Navy.
-According to some Spanish analysts, the Armada will continue to operate only the rotary-wing fleet.
+The Spanish Defense Minister had previously considered a joint strategy between the Spanish Air Force and Navy, which envisioned replacing the Harrier and F-18 Hornet aircraft with F-35s.
+The plan was to purchase a larger package of Lightning IIs to obtain a more favorable price.
+However, Madrid subsequently chose to replace the Hornets with Eurofighters, leaving the Navy with little hope.
+According to some Spanish analysts, the Armada will continue to operate only with a rotary-wing fleet.
 Meanwhile, it has already started purchasing new helicopters, as confirmed by the NH-90 deal.

 The Italian Defense had to face the same problem a few years ago and, as is well known, it has chosen to introduce the F-35B.